 The use of blanking panels has been recommended by the IT sector since the early 2000s.
 The benefits of blanking panels are recognized by IT equipment makers, who educate users on the necessity to utilize them.”

-“Increasing computing density have elevated IT equipment intake temperatures and increased failure rates, raising awareness about the necessity of effective and efficient conditioned airflow management in computer rooms,” according to Upsite, a major maker of blanking panels.
+“Increasing computing density has elevated IT equipment intake temperatures and increased failure rates, raising awareness about the necessity of effective and efficient conditioned airflow management in computer rooms,” according to Upsite, a major maker of blanking panels.

 The American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE), as well as most major server and storage manufacturers, recognize the severity of the power consumption used to cool data centers and recommend that blanking panels be installed in unused rack space to maximize and improve the room’s hot aisle/cold aisle airflow containment system.

 Features of Blanking Panels

 Plastic panels are affordable, quick to install, allow good control, and aid ventilation, but they are less durable overall.
 While metal panels appear to be more solid they are costly and more difficult to install.
 For these reasons, it appears that metal panels have lost favor, and they should only be used if spare RUs are expected to stay empty for the foreseeable future.

 Some of the panels must be screwed into place.
 Others, referred to as tool-less solutions, can snap into position on the rack.